aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### isInsertPageBreaksBetweenItems {#isInsertPageBreaksBetweenItems--}

-Indicates whether inserting page breaks after each item.
+Indicates whether to insert page breaks after each item.
 The default value is false.

 ```javascript
 isInsertPageBreaksBetweenItems : boolean;